 We lead a program of skills development workshops and forums to guide our participants through the process of making work – we’re there to help every step of the way.

-An inclusive workshop and mentorship for people who are Deaf or experience disability, resulting increased skills, confidence and career pathways in the arts.
-Compass Navigate is a key initiative of our Access and Inclusion Program.
+Inclusive mentorships for emerging producers and artists who are Deaf or experience disability, resulting in increased skills, confidence and career pathways in the arts.
+Our 2020 partnership with Darebin Arts, Your Space, is a key initiative of our Access and Inclusion Program.

-A commissioning and mentorship program for Aboriginal and Torres Strait Islander producers and artists to amplify Indigenous voices in the arts.
+A commissioning and mentorship program for First Nations producers and artists to amplify Indigenous voices in the arts.
 You can read more about our Deadly Fringe program here.

 We bring leading international and local artists together and create space for the exchange of ideas, artform development, art-making and new collaborations to form.